 Endorsement Application Instructions

-All of the items below must be received by ODS on or before the UNC-CH Endorsement Application Deadline* in September.
-Submission methods will be posted here by mid-August.
+All of the items below must be received by ODS on or before the UNC-CH Endorsement Application Deadline in September.
+Submit your materials by clicking here.
+Please note that you should incorporate all application materials (except for your transcript(s), photo, and letters of recommendation) into one PDF.
+Please contact ODS if you have any difficulty.

 1. Email Your Intent to Apply

 Please notify ODS at firstname.lastname@example.org at your earliest opportunity with your intent to apply.